-RCU always takes an aggressive approach to combating SSOs and infiltration of sanitary sewage and septic seepage.
-The maintenance staff has increased in size; this new personnel is trained not only to apply laws and regulations to perform their duties but also to perform the mechanical and practical aspects.
-Coupling this training with mission objectives, quality equipment, and access to reliable contractors improve technicians' maintenance skills to make immediate decisions to contain or control any situation regardless of their tenure.
+RCU is aggressively combating Sanitary Sewer Overflows (SSO) and infiltration of sanitary sewage and septic seepage.
+As such, the maintenance staff has increased in size; the new personnel are trained not only to apply laws and regulations to perform their duties but also to perform the mechanical and practical aspects.
+Coupling this training with mission objectives, quality equipment, and access to reliable contractors, improve technicians' maintenance skills to make immediate decisions to contain or control any situation regardless of their tenure.
 Furthermore, full support from the Chain of Command at RCU is available 24/7.

 The spill and clean-up procedures, included in the training for field maintenance crews, are for whoever receives a call for an issue related to the system to respond immediately on-site to resolve that issue.
-After ascertaining the area of operation is safe to work in, the next step is to isolate and shut down the cause of the flow itself.
+After ascertaining that the area of operation is safe to work in, the next step is to isolate and shut down the cause of the flow itself.
 Once the instantaneous flow stops, safety procedures are followed to protect the surrounding area from further contamination.
-The risk to the public health, surrounding workforce, and environment is then minimized.
+The risk to the public health, surrounding workforce, and environment is minimized.
 Once the situation has stabilized, SSOs are reported to proper authorities.
-Proper investigations will be performed to prevent future occurrences or at least minimize them.
+Proper investigations will be performed to prevent future occurrences or minimize them.

-Upon responding to a sewer obstruction, Maintenance crews will first determine if this obstruction falls under the responsibility of RCU.
-If there is an existing issue, the decision will be made based on what work needs to be done to rectify the problem.
+Upon responding to a sewer obstruction, maintenance crews will first determine if this obstruction falls under the responsibility of RCU.
+If there is an existing issue, the decision will be made based on what work must be done to rectify the problem.

-Currently, there is a plan to commence using the SL-RAT system to monitor the health system of the RCU gravity sewer mains.
-Furthermore, the plan will be conducted as needed to test the system followed events such as after significant weather or indications that cause the reliability of the lines might have been compromised.
+Currently, there is a plan to commence using the SL-RAT system and CCTV to monitor the health system of the RCU gravity sewer mains.
+Furthermore, the plan will be conducted as needed to test the system following events such as after significant weather or indications that the reliability of the lines might have been compromised.

-Maintenance crews and performing SL-RAT testing are performing camera inspections when necessary to locate blockages, bellies, and other potential sources of sewer obstructions.
+Maintenance crews are performing camera inspections when necessary to locate blockages, bellies, and other potential sources of sewer obstructions.
 Maintenance crews have found and repaired several sites where inflow and infiltration (I/I) were prevalent.
 In addition, maintenance has raised several manholes which were in floodplains.
 There are plans to raise/rehabilitate more in the near future.